eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 ```

 !!! caution
-    Up to version 1.10.0 parking memory was 0 which could cause vehicles to only visited a small set of areas repeatedly
+    Up to version 1.10.0 parking memory was 0 which could cause vehicles to visit only a small set of areas repeatedly.

 ### Determining the alternative parking area